 Search & export #

-Search is helpful for anyone using a wallet somewhat regularly, especially if micropayments become more common.
-Since this functionality relies strongly on quality data, it should be very simple for users to add relevant metadata to transactions.
+Search functionality within a digital wallet is incredibly useful for anyone frequently using it, especially as micropayments become more prevalent.
+Given that this function relies heavily on high-quality data, it’s important to make it easy for users to add relevant metadata to their transactions.

-Closely linked to search is export, which can serve several purposes.
-For one, a user may want to migrate to a new wallet and take their transaction history with them.
-Second, it is useful for accounting and tax purposes, especially for merchants.
+Another feature closely linked to the search function in digital wallets is data export, which can serve several purposes.
+For one, a user may wish to migrate to a new wallet and bring their transaction history along with them.
+Additionally, export functionality is beneficial for accounting and tax purposes, especially for merchants.